sccastro/PychMeasurement/docs/04_TransformationDay2.md

   geom_bar(stat = "identity", width = 0.5) +
   facet_grid(. ~School)
 ```

-## Day 2 {-}
+## Day 2 {.unnumbered}

-_Note_: Much of this lesson can be found in the "factors" chapter of R for Data Science by Hadley Wickham: http://r4ds.had.co.nz/factors.html
+*Note*: Much of this lesson can be found in the "factors" chapter of R
+for Data Science by Hadley Wickham: <http://r4ds.had.co.nz/factors.html>

 ```r